Data Centers in Pordenone

 Network & Connectivity Ecosystem

-Bare Metal: Dedicated hardware options are available through regional providers and global players like OVHcloud or Leaseweb, which serve the Italian market with reliable infrastructure.
+Bare Metal: Dedicated hardware options are available through regional providers and global players like OVHcloud or Leaseweb, which serve the Italian market with reliable infrastructure, as of January 2026.

 Power Analysis

-Average Cost Of Power: Industrial electricity is estimated at €0.19/kWh, as of December 2025.
+Average Cost Of Power: Industrial electricity is €0.19/kWh, as of January 2026.
 This rate is consistent with the broader Italian market, which utilizes a mix of approximately 60% fossil fuels and 40% renewables.
 These costs represent a predictable trade-off for the latency gains achieved by staying close to the factory floor.

 Power Grid Reliability: The electrical grid in this industrial corridor is well-engineered.
 Facilities generally benefit from multi-substation support and redundant configurations that meet the requirements of modern colocation standards.